Excision-Mail/excision-mail.bsd.ac/content/install/fullinstall.md

 ### Set up secondary nameservers {#set-up-secondary-nameservers}

 One of the first things that we are going to do is to get a secondary nameserver service.
-AnsiMail comes with a automated stealth master NSD configuration using the default NSD service in OpenBSD.
+Excision comes with a automated stealth master NSD configuration using the default NSD service in OpenBSD.
 The advantage of this is to be able to modify complex DNS records easily via text configuration which is nicely documented, explaining each option.
 If anybody has ever tried to work with a web ui based dns configuration and tried to set SRV records, they will know how insanely tedious and complicated it really is.
 Thankfully the worst part of the DNS configuration is automated leaving you with almost nothing to manage yourself (though you can if you want to).

 For a secondary nameserver, the minimum requirements are to be able to accept NOTIFY (which informs the secondary about any updates from your computer).
 Look at the pinned issue for a recommended list of secondary providers.
 Most services are really cheap at < $2 per month, for more than 10 domains at a time.
-So if you have a friend it is useful to do this together, as AnsiMail also supports multiple domain email handling.
+So if you have a friend it is useful to do this together, as Excision also supports multiple domain email handling.

 The secondary DNS provider will give you two kinds of ip lists